 Volunteering at the LibraryThe McKinney Public Library System welcomes volunteers 15 years of age or older in the Volunteer program.
 New opportunities will be posted on this page when open.
 Volunteers may apply for open volunteer opportunities listed below by completing an online application linked at the end of the job opening.
-The Volunteer Handbook is available in the right column of this page.
+For more information, please consult the Volunteer Handbook.

 Selected applicants will be interviewed for the position for which they have applied.
 Due to limited availability, please note that we cannot guarantee volunteer hours.
 McKinney Volunteer Policy requires criminal background checks on volunteers aged 18 or older.
 If you have questions, contact Elfi Roberts at 972-547-7336.